-At or immediately prior to the closing of this offering, Quintana Energy Services Inc., the issuer of common stock in this offering, will directly or indirectly acquire all of the outstanding equity of QES Holdco LLC ("QES Holdco") and Quintana Energy Services LP from Quintana Energy Services LP's existing investors (the "Existing Investors").
-As a result, Quintana Energy Services Inc. will become the holding company for QES Holdco (which will be merged with and into Quintana Energy Services LP), Quintana Energy Services LP (which will be converted into a limited liability company) and the subsidiaries of Quintana Energy Services LP.
+At or immediately prior to the closing of this offering, Quintana Energy Services Inc., the issuer of common stock in this offering, will directly or indirectly acquire all of the outstanding equity of Quintana Energy Services LP from Quintana Energy Services LP's existing investors (the "Existing Investors").
+As a result, Quintana Energy Services Inc. will become the holding company for Quintana Energy Services LP and its subsidiaries.
 See "Summary-Corporate Reorganization" for more information regarding these transactions.
-Except as expressly stated or the context otherwise requires, references to our operations and assets give effect to the corporate reorganization transactions, and the terms "QES," "the Company," "we," "us," and "our" refer, prior to the corporate reorganization, to Quintana Energy Services Inc. and its consolidated subsidiaries.
+Except as expressly stated or the context otherwise requires, references to our operations and assets give effect to the corporate reorganization transactions, and the terms "QES," "the Company," "we," "us," and "our" refer, prior to the corporate reorganization, to Quintana Energy Services LP and its consolidated subsidiaries, and, after the corporate reorganization, to Quintana Energy Services Inc.

 Except as otherwise indicated, all information contained in this prospectus assumes the underwriters do not exercise their option to purchase additional shares and excludes common stock reserved for issuance under our long-term incentive plan.
-Except as otherwise indicated, all information contained in this prospectus assumes (i) the exercise of outstanding warrants for common units representing limited partner interests ("common units") in Quintana Energy Services LP and their exchange of these common units for shares of common stock of the Company at or immediately prior the closing of this offering in connection with our corporate reorganization and (ii) the filing of our amended and restated certificate of incorporation and adoption of our amended and restated bylaws at or immediately prior to the closing of this offering.
+Except as otherwise indicated, all information contained in this prospectus assumes (i) the exercise of outstanding warrants for common units representing limited partner interests ("common units") in Quintana Energy Services LP and their exchange of these common units for shares of common stock of the Company at or immediately prior the closing of this offering in connection with our corporate reorganization, and (ii) the filing of our amended and restated certificate of incorporation and adoption of our amended and restated bylaws at or immediately prior to the closing of this offering.
 See "Summary-Corporate Reorganization" for more detail regarding these transactions.